udoma-co/terraform-provider-udoma/docs/resources/form.md

 - `min_size` (Number) the minimum number of items that must be submitted in the group (only used for repeat groups)
 - `target` (String) the attribute name to use when exporting the result of this group (only used for repeat groups)
 - `top_divider` (Boolean) if true, a divider will be displayed above the group
-- `use_item_group` (Boolean) if true, the inputs will be displayed in a group, otherwise they will be displayed in a row

 <a id="nestedatt--form_definition--groups--items"></a>
 ### Nested Schema for `form_definition.groups.items`